 The image that usually springs to mind is one of monkeys.
 They must be the most knowledgeable of all allogrooming primates.
 At the zoo, monkeys of all sizes and breeds are constantly allogrooming, often while gazing at us who are gazing at them.

 This contrasts with grooming, in which animals lick the fur on their own bodies using their tongues, paws, or teeth.

 A 2016 study published in the Journal of Veterinary Behavior found that cats in free-roaming cat colonies express their cohesion in colonies using three main methods: allogrooming, allorubbing, and transmitting scent signals.

 Allo is a prefix of Greek origin meaning other or differing from the normal or usual.
 This help us to understand that allogrooming is a different form to the normal grooming a cat displays all day.

-Domestic cats also frequently engage in allogrooming with other cats or even dogs and humans in the household.
+Domestic cats frequently engage in allogrooming with other cats and even dogs and humans in the household.
 Some cats groom their owners.
 This is generally explained as a display of affection.
 Does your cat lick your hair?
-A possible reason is because your hair is the closest thing to fur on your body.
+A possible reason is that your hair is the closest thing to fur on your body.

 They may even solicit allogrooming themselves by approaching another cat and exposing the back of their neck or top of their head.

 Why Do Cats Lick Each Other?
 Some Common Reasons

 Allogrooming sessions can act as a bonding experience between two cats.